Thomas Greenway: Post-premiership, federal politics, and death

 Greenway returned to federal politics in 1904, winning election for the Manitoba riding of Lisgar.
 Although his loyalty to the Liberal Party was now unquestioned, he accomplished very little in Ottawa and continued to spend most of his time seeking out a comfortable sinecure.
 In 1908, he finally received an appointment to the expanded Board of Railway Commissioners.
 However, he suffered a fatal heart attack on the day that he was scheduled to be sworn in.

 Legacy

 Greenway remained a controversial figure for much of the twentieth century.
 Some regarded his education reforms as discriminatory toward minority groups; others (including some in the social gospel and secular left) saw him as a champion of the public school system in western Canada.
 Since the rise of official bilingualism in the 1960s, Greenway's reputation has fallen somewhat.

-Notwithstanding this, Greenway was certainly responsible for bringing a mature party system into Manitoba politics.
-Following his departure from the provincial scene, no one doubted that partisan politics had become an established part of Manitoba's cultural landscape.